Parkland Formula Calculator

 Fourth-degree burns - the epidermis, dermis and subcutaneous tissue are destroyed, perhaps along with the muscle and bone beneath.
 This degree of burns can be painless, as the nerve endings may be burnt away.

-Not all types of burns require hospital admission and IV fluids.
-Click here to read how to treat a burn at home - for example, minor sunburn.
+Not all types of burns require hospital admission and IV fluids.- for example, minor sunburn.

 How to treat a burn?